KIMB0/database-technical-comparison/README.md

 As said, I didn't managed to get Neo4j to work in Java - but Postgresql works like a charm!
 Both Neo4j and Postgresql are running on a server at Digital Ocean.

 To run the program, you have to use a IDE to run java projects.
-The just run the Main class, and you should get execution time for the PSQL queries.
+Then just run the Main class, and you should get execution time for the PSQL queries.

 # Execution Time